EigenGame Unloaded: When playing games is better than optimizing: Conclusion

 \section{Conclusion}

 We introduced \seg{}, an unbiased, globally convergent, parallelizable algorithm that recovers the top-$k$ eigenvectors of a symmetric positive definite matrix.
-We demonstrated this feat empirically on several different datasets of varying size and application.
-We discussed technical components of this algorithm and its place within the wider context of game theory meets machine learning meets neuroscience.
+We demonstrated the performance of \seg{} on large scale dimension reduction and clustering problems.
+We discussed technical details of \seg{} within the context of game theory, machine learning and neuroscience.

+Like its predecessor, \seg{} is a $k$-player, general-sum game allowing model parallelism over players; our unbiased reformulation allows even greater parallelism over data.
+Furthermore, the hierarchy and Nash property enable the exploration of more sophisticated best responses.

-\seg{}'s improved robustness to smaller minibatches makes it more amenable to being used within popular deep learning frameworks and as part of optimization~\cite{krummenacher2016scalable} and regularization~\cite{miyato2018spectral} techniques which leverage spectral information of gradient covariances or Hessians.
+\seg{}'s improved robustness to smaller minibatches makes it more amenable to being used as part of deep learning, optimization~\citep{krummenacher2016scalable}, and regularization~\citep{miyato2018spectral} techniques which leverage spectral information of gradient covariances or Hessians.
+Graph spectral methods have also recently shown to be related to state-of-the-art representation learning algorithms \citep{haochen2021provable} further cementing the importance of efficient SVD algorithms in modern machine learning.

 \paragraph{Acknowledgements.} We would like to thank Trevor Cai, Rosalia Schneider, Dimitrios Vytiniotis for invaluable help with optimizing algorithm performance on TPU.
-We thank Maribeth Rauh, Zonglin Li, Daniel Adiwardana and the Meena team for providing us with data and assistance.
+We also thank Maribeth Rauh, Zonglin Li, Daniel Adiwardana and the Meena team for providing us with data and assistance.
+And finally, we thank Alexander Novikov for helpful feedback on the manuscript.